-Andrew Mark Sewell is a former BBC executive and now multi award-winning independent filmmaker and radio drama producer/director.
+Andrew Mark Sewell is a multi-award-winning independent filmmaker, broadcast executive and radio drama producer/director.

-Sewell’s film producer credits include Dan Ireland’s Mrs Palfrey at the Claremont, starring Dame Joan Plowright and Rupert Friend.
-Other credits include the independent films of Canadian filmmaker Paul Kimball, The Cuckoo in the Clock, Roundabout and their latest collaboration, the multi-award winning noir thriller Exit Thread.
+Film credits include the indie hit romance Mrs. Palfrey at the Claremont starring Joan Plowright, Anna Massey and Rupert Friend; and a long-time collaboration with Canadian filmmaker Paul Kimball, The Cuckoo in the Clock, mystery thriller Roundabout and their latest the multi-award winning noir thriller Exit Thread.

 Winner: Mrs. Palfrey at the Claremont has received 3 awards and 2 nominations and most notably won Best Narrative Feature, Palm Springs International Film Festival (2006) and Best Actress, Joan Plowright, AARP Movies for Grownup Awards (2006).